AutoContCZ/AC-dynamics365smb-docs/business-central/LocalFunctionality/Czech/advanced-features-physical-inventory.md

 ---
-title: Czech Local Functionality | Microsoft Docs
+title: Czech Local Functionality - Advances features of physical inventory | Microsoft Docs
-description: The following topics describe the local functionality in the Czech version of Business Central.
+description: Companies need to distinguish the posting of inventory movements of the same goods so they require line-break of physical inventory Journal line.
 author: v-makune

 ms-service: dynamics365-business-central